KentHaeger/SaveOurShip2/Changenotes.md

 - Engine exhaust zone offset moved to XML, as well as spinal kill zone width and offset from barrel center
 - Small fix for immediate ememy retreat at the start of ship battle
 - PDs will target first shulle instead of random one, that helps in more efficient ant-shuttle defense
 - Enemy ship turrets won't beep continually when can't fire
+- Fixed compatibility issue with Kurin Deluxe Edition [Vehicles]